markos-szczecin/c2pa-thumbs/README.md

 ## How to use it

-Run from command line
+Run from the command line
 ```shell
 c2pa-thumbs {file-path}
 ```

 ## Result

-Output of command containt json encoded with 2 keys:
+The output of the command contains JSON encoded with 2 keys:
 ```json
 {
     "thumnail": "main_thumnail_base64_encoded_source",